ryanulit/okta-oidc-safari/README.md

 ## Run the app locally

+### Local environment setup

+- Clone repo
+- Add .env file obtained outside of Github to root directory of cloned repo
+- Add entry to hosts file for `127.0.0.1   local.virtru.com`.
+This is necessary to match the redirect URIs specified in Okta authorization server.
+- Ensure port 443 is not in use

+### Run app

 ```
 npm start

-// runs in sudo privilege, so enter password when prompted by the cli
+// runs with sudo privilege, so enter password when prompted by the cli
 ```

-Will run the app in development mode on https://local.virtru.com.
+App is now running in development mode on https://local.virtru.com.

-Additional Requirements:
-- port 443 to be available and a custom host entry for `127.0.0.1   local.virtru.com`
-- `.env` file for environment variable values (ask me for this file)

-_Note: The host entry above is necessary to match the redirect URI set in Okta app configuration_

 ## Reproduce the issue